patrickangeles/cdh-maven-archetype/README.txt

  $ mvn eclipse:eclipse -DdownloadSources

- Then, in Eclipse, go: Import... > Existing Projects... > select the 'foobar' directory (or parent thereof) > done!
+ Then, in Eclipse, go: Import... > Existing Projects... > select the 'foo' directory (or parent thereof) > done!
 The nice thing about using Maven here is that it links the sources for you.